 Index funds are not just a fad, they are a sensible tool which can be used in every investors portfolio to diversify holdings and reduce risk.
 I think some of these index funds the Barefoot Investor has recommended are great, and I transitioned to an index style portfolio many years ago in an effort to simplify my life and investments, whilst also maximising my returns and decreasing my long term risk

-I have owned AFI, MLT, BKI, ARG, VAS, A200, VTS, IVV and VEU.
+I have owned or currently own AFI, MLT, BKI, ARG, VAS, A200, VTS, IVV and VEU.
 Index fund ETFs and Index style LICs make up my entire portfolio.
 Since adopting the index style investing approach I have simplified my portfolio again (recently sold IVV and VAS and rolled funds into A200).
 I am now long (holding for the long term) on the following index fund ETFs: A200, VTS and VEU.

 I am also long on the following index style LICs: AFI, MLT, ARG and BKI, however I am evaluating whether the increased management fees, active management risk and extra paperwork (admin burden) is worth keeping them – my alternative would be to sell them and roll the funds over into the A200/VTS/VEU split.